pcyu/bashscripts/README.md

 # bashscripts
-Using Visual Studio Code and Ubuntu.
 > cd ~ && code .bashrc

-paste these scripts into that .bashrc file.
+Using Visual Studio Code and Ubuntu, paste these scripts into .bashrc file.

 #### Customized Terminal Tab Names